rohitsinghsalyan/covid-analysis/README.md

-# Basic analsis and Visualisation of Covid-19 in India
+# Basic analysis and Visualisation of Covid-19 in India

 This repository is to get an understanding of the geographical and temporal dsitribution of covid-19 in India